 gl:pushAttrib/1 takes one argument, a mask that indicates which groups of state variables to save on the attribute stack.
 Symbolic constants are used to set bits in the mask.
 Mask is typically constructed by specifying the bitwise-or of several of these constants together.
-The special mask ?GL\ALL\ATTRIB\BITS can be used to save all stackable states.
+The special mask ?GL_ALL_ATTRIB_BITS can be used to save all stackable states gl:pushClientAttrib/1 takes one argument, a mask that indicates which groups of client-state variables to save on the client attribute stack.
+Symbolic constants are used to set bits in the mask.
+Mask is typically constructed by specifying the bitwise-or of several of these constants together.
+The special mask?
+GL_CLIENT_ALL_ATTRIB_BITS can be used to save all stackable client state.